Robert Napier, 1st Baron Napier of Magdala: Later career

 Napier became Commander-in-Chief, India, with the local rank of full general in April 1870, and having been promoted to the substantive rank of full general on 1 April 1874, he became Governor of Gibraltar in June 1876.
 In February 1878, however, he was recalled to London and appointed to command an expeditionary force which was being prepared in anticipation of a war with Russia.
 When war did not break out he returned to his duties in Gibraltar.
-In November 1879 he represented Queen Victoria at Madrid as ambassador extraordinary upon the occasion of Alfonso XII of Spain's second marriage and in December 1879 he became a member of the Royal Commission on the organization of the army.
+In November 1879 he represented Queen Victoria at Madrid as ambassador extraordinary upon the occasion of Alfonso XII of Spain's second marriage and in December 1879 he became a member of the Royal Commission on the organisation of the army.
 Standing down as Governor of Gibraltar, he was promoted to field marshal on 1 January 1883.

 Napier was also honorary colonel of the 3rd London Rifle Volunteer Corps and colonel-commandant of the Royal Engineers.
 In January 1887 he was appointed Constable of the Tower of London.

 Napier died of influenza at his residence in London on 14 January 1890.
 He was given a state funeral and buried in St Paul's Cathedral on 21 January 1890.